Are you a returned volunteer who would like to stay involved with VSA? Or a supporter who's looking for a way to get more involved?

 and leave us a comment, a photo or a link to any branch news.

-The Christchurch branch meets on the second Monday of each second month.
+The Canterbury branch meets on the second Monday of each second month.
 We have our business meeting and then hear from returned volunteers, people preparing to leave, and sometimes a guest speaker.
 Members come from a wide variety of backgrounds, ages and volunteering experience, but they all have amazing stories to tell.

-The Dunedin branch holds informal meetings for those who have an interest in VSA and volunteering.
+The Otago branch holds informal meetings for those who have an interest in VSA and volunteering.
 Our members range from returned volunteers to those interested in becoming volunteers, as well as people who support the work of VSA in general and enjoy the company of like-minded people.

 The Top of the South (TOTS) branch meets six to seven times a year.
 Informal meetings include business and a speaker, who is usually a returned volunteer.
 At least one social event is held annually and pot luck or fundraising meals are sometimes held before a meeting.
 Most of our members have been volunteers, or are interested in overseas development work and may be considering a future role.